AVAILABLE NOW — Retail Banking VR Training Bundle

 The potential of VR for training retail workers is tremendous when it comes to both everyday customer service and rare but critical scenarios that have traditionally been nearly impossible to train for — like snatch-and-grab robberies or armed robbery of a store.
 Immersive Learning scenarios place employees in realistic scenarios that allow them to practice in-the-moment reactions and receive feedback on their response.

-As VP of Global Learning and Development at Verizon, Lou Tedrick teamed up with Strivr to create a robust Immersive Learning program for Verizon store leaders across the country.
+As VP of Global Learning and Development at Verizon, Lou Tedrick teamed up with Strivr to create a robust immersive learning program for Verizon store leaders across the country.
 As a result of the initial efforts of Tedrick and her team, Verizon is now integrating VR training into all of its employee learning and development.
 Rich Wang, Vice President Customer Success, Strivr, sat down with Tedrick to talk innovation at Verizon and why it’s so important to train employees on scenarios that may or may not ever happen on their watch.

-Welcome, Lou.
+Rich Wang (VP of Customer Success, Strivr): Welcome, Lou.
 First thing’s first — why don’t you tell us a little bit about yourself and your role?

-I am the VP of Global Learning and Development for Verizon.
+Lou Tedrick (VP of Global Learning & Development, Verizon): I am the VP of Global Learning and Development for Verizon.
 I manage all of our frontline rep training, our leadership training, and the infrastructure for learning — pretty much soup to nuts.
 At this time, we’re a little over 800 employees worldwide supporting learners inside the company.
 And we have a very large population of folks outside of our organization, such as resellers and contractors.

-Talk about an impact.
+Rich Wang: Talk about an impact.
 Could you tell us more about what things looked like at Verizon before Strivr?
 What was going on that led you to want to explore new solutions?

-A year ago, we as a learning organization decided that we wanted to start looking at opportunities for AR and VR for learning.
+Lou Tedrick: A year ago, we as a learning organization decided that we wanted to start looking at opportunities for AR and VR for learning.
 This was being driven by our need to feel like we were advancing technology for learning, but also, as a company that was moving into 5G, we want to be one of the first to use our own technology for ourselves.
 So we held a design-thinking hackathon for AR and VR use cases for learning.
 We landed on two different AR solutions and two VR solutions that we wanted to explore with Strivr, specifically addressing issues we were having on safety training for our stores experiencing robberies.
 That was the genesis of it.

-Sounds like a very innovative approach that’s in line with your culture of looking at technologies and making sure you’re part of that, which is really exciting.
+Rich Wang: Sounds like a very innovative approach that’s in line with your culture of looking at technologies and making sure you’re part of that, which is really exciting.
 And it sounds like even with the hackathon, there was a selection process.
 What stood out to you about Strivr?

-When we decided that we were going to embark on this training, we had a very specific need in mind.
+Lou Tedrick: When we decided that we were going to embark on this training, we had a very specific need in mind.
 We talked to a couple of different partners in the space.
 In the first couple of meetings that we had with Strivr, we were able to experience some applications that you were doing with other organizations that looked a lot like what we were trying to do.

 You were also able to meet our requirements fairly quickly and economically.
 We had talked to some other folks, and had even looked at our team inside of our organization that was doing VR work, and their speed to a prototype solution was three times as long as Strivr’s.
 We made the decision to go with you folks because we felt like you were leading in this space.
 This wasn’t the first time you were doing it, and you could get us there fairly quickly.

-I’d love to sort of kick a little bit more specifically around the partnership between the Learning & Development organization and the Safety organization, particularly around designing and building the curriculum.
+Rich Wang: I’d love to sort of kick a little bit more specifically around the partnership between the Learning & Development organization and the Safety organization, particularly around designing and building the curriculum.
 I know it’s of interest of all development divisions across any Fortune 500 company to understand how partnerships with the business unit happen.
 Maybe you could shed some light for us.

-One of the things I think is important to understand is why we are concerned about robberies in our retail stores.
+Lou Tedrick: One of the things I think is important to understand is why we are concerned about robberies in our retail stores.
 Not everyone knows that there is a proliferation of robberies with wireless carriers; Verizon is not alone in this, and it really is because of the value of the devices that we sell.
 So we are a target across the country for those devices.
 We had been doing a variety of classroom-type training and video training, and we found that our leaders running the stores still did not have the confidence.
 When faced with a robbery, they weren’t always remembering what they needed to do.
 So even with lots of training, and a binder, you kind of froze and didn’t necessarily know what to do.

 That was a problem that our HR business partners, our Head of Safety and Security and I wanted to tackle together.
 Through all the work that we had done, understanding the power of VR, we thought this was a perfect scenario to build the muscle memory and confidence.